djugei/djugei.github.io/content/how-arch-delta-works.md

   6. Finish generating, send message, remove the entry

-If in step 2 the Entry exists, we simply wait for a message on the chanel and read the file afterwards.
+If in step 2 the Entry exists, we simply wait for a message on the channel and read the file afterwards.

 Generating the File might fail.
 In that case the generating task simply fails,